ivonederlof/xlf-translator/README.md

 $ translate
 ```

-This starts the google translator.
+This starts the google translator (if not yet exist).
 It will create the translation files in the messages directory.
 In translations/csv/ we can edit the files as csv.
 When done hit ```translate``` again for reindexing.

 ## Built With